 Measurable Amount Statute

-A conviction for Driving with any Measurable Controlled Substance in the Body is considered a prior conviction for purposes of enhancing a third or subsequent DUI charge to a felony.
+A conviction for Driving with any Measurable Controlled Substance in the Body is considered a prior conviction for purposes of enhancing a third or subsequent driving under the influence (DUI) charge to a felony.
 The provisions in the DUI law regarding screening, assessment, education, and treatment apply to this offense.

 Measurable Amount with Death or Serious Bodily Injury